 J M ENGR 3110 Mechanical Design and Machine Elements: 3 semester hours

-Prerequisites: J M ENGR 1413, J M ENGR 1414, J M ENGR 2410, J E MATH 3170 and J M ENGR 2110 recommended.
+Prerequisite: J M ENGR 2410.
 Provides a thorough overview of the steps in the engineering design process and introduces analytical/quantitative techniques applicable to each step.
 Topics include recognition of need, specification formulation, concept generation, concept selection, embodiment, and detail design.
-Includes an introduction to several classes of machine elements such as bearings, gears, belts, and springs.
-Underlying analytical model of the machine elements are presented along with guidelines about designing and choosing such elements for practical applications.
-A case study from industry will emphasize how the steps of the design process were done as well as the rational for choosing particular machine elements.
+Includes an introduction to several classes of machine elements such as shafts, bearings, gears, brakes, and threaded fasteners.
+Underlying analytical models of the machine elements are presented along with guidelines about designing and choosing such elements for practical applications.
+Students complete a case study project to conclude the course.

 J M ENGR 3200 Thermodynamics: 3 semester hours